AFA Alaska

 Text Notifications from AFA

-To reach more of our base (including those who are not on social media or don’t check their email often), we are excited to announce that your LEC Officers started a new way of communicating with our members in San Diego through text message alerts.
+To reach more of our base (including those who are not on social media or don’t check their email often), your LEC Officers started a new way of communicating with our members in San Diego through text message alerts.
 This program is completely optional.
 But we feel that it’s a great tool to get information out to everyone quickly.
 We will not overwhelm you with texts.
 And we do realize some people may have to pay for texts, so again this program is optional and the information will be available as always on the AFAalaska.org website, emails, and on our Facebook page.

 The enrollment process is simple, all you need to do is send a text message from your personal phone.